Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 Assume your expense per room is $40, which means that anybody who checks into your hotel to fill any empty room will cost you $40 in housekeeping, services, food, and damages.

-If you earn a profit of $10 from each of your ten rooms, you will make a total profit of $100 each night.
-In example (b), you earn $18 from 7 rooms, for a total of $126 each night.
+• Option A: If you earn a profit of $10 from each of your ten rooms, you will make a total profit of $100 each night

 Increasing your RevPAR

 RevPAR is essential, but how can we make it stronger?
-There are several strategies to accomplish so, including improving your hotel's evaluations and increasing its exposure.
+There are several strategies to accomplish this, including improving your hotel's evaluations and increasing its exposure.

 Using dynamic pricing to increase income is a relatively easy approach to do it.